 Think of the two as follows—administration is the head of the operation, but leadership is the heart.
 A successful business owner needs to be both a strong leader and business administrator to get their team on board to follow them towards their vision of success.

 Alliant’s California School of Management and Leadership (CSML) offers all levels of Business Administration Degrees.
-Learn more about our MBA, and Doctor of Business Administration degrees today.
+You can also learn more about our MBA with Hospitality Management, and Doctor of Business Administration degrees today.